DruhanShah/DruhanShah/README.md

 # Hi, I'm Druhan!

-I'm an undergraduate student in Computational Linguistics at IIIT Hyderabad.
+I'm a student of Computational Linguistics at IIIT Hyderabad.
-I can comfortably work with the following languages (in descending order of skill):
-- Python
-- Lua
-- C/C++
-- Javascript